 Step 6: Get Approved by Your Lender

+Now it’s time to get pre-approved.
 Hopefully, when you were talking to your lenders in step three, you found a few that you liked.
 Choose the one that is offering you not only the best terms but also the fastest approval process.

-A strict inquiry into your credit This way lenders will be able to review many different factors during the pre-approval process that can help you get a loan.
+Lenders will be able to review many different factors during the pre-approval process that can help you get a loan.

 What Lenders Evaluate During Pre-Approval